My NotePlan Workflow — Everything I Need to Plan and Execute my Day in One App and One View

 A. Review and Organize Calendar and Tasks

-1. Insert Daily Note Template: I start by inserting my “Daily Note Template” into my daily note.
-(Automatic insertion is currently in beta.)
+1. Daily Note Template: When I open my Daily Note, NotePlan has automatically inserted the “Daily Note Template” I designated into my daily note.
 The template includes four categories: Possible Tasks, Tasks for Today, Primary Task, and Time Blocking.

 1. Review Calendar and Reminders: I check my calendar events and Reminders on the right-hand panel in NotePlan.
 The calendar view is on by default, and with a quick click on “Timeline,” I can switch to my Reminders.